BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

       - /etc/passwd
       - /etc/shadow

 - **Real time clock**.
 If you want to do something like turning the light on at certain time for example, ESP32 should be aware of current time.
 In Esp32_web_ftp_telnet_server_template real time clock reads current GMT time from NTP servers and synchronize internal clock once a day with them.
 You can define three NTP servers ESP32 will read GMT time from.
 Local time on the other hand is not implemented completely since different countries have different rules how to calculate it from GMT.
-Six European and twelve USA time zones are supported so far (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you:
+Six European and twelve USA time zones are supported so far (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you.
+List of 35 already supported time zones from east to west:

-   - GMT,
-   - WET (Western European Time = GMT + DST from March to October - use #define TIMEZONE   WET_TIMEZONE),
-   - ICELAND (Iceland Time = GMT - use #define TIMEZONE   ICELAND_TIMEZONE),
-   - CET (Central European Time = GMT + 1 + DST from March to October - use #define TIMEZONE   CET_TIMEZONE),
-   - EET (Eastern European Time = GMT + 2 + DST from March to October - use #define TIMEZONE   EET_TIMEZONE),
-   - FET (Further-Eastern European Time = GMT + 3 - use #define TIMEZONE   FET_TIMEZONE).

-   - Atlantic time zone (GMT - 4) - use #define TIMEZONE   ATLANTIC_TIMEZONE
-   - Eastern time zone (GMT - 5 + DST from March to November) - use #define TIMEZONE   EASTERN_TIMEZONE
-   - Central time zone (GMT - 6 + DST from March to November) - use #define TIMEZONE   CNTRAL_TIMEZONE
-   - Mountain time zone (GMT - 7 + DST from March to November) - use #define TIMEZONE   MOUNTAIN_TIMEZONE
-   - Pacific time zone (GMT - 8 + DST from March to November) - use #define TIMEZONE   PACIFIC_TIMEZONE
-   - Alaska time zone (GMT - 9 + DST from March to November) - use #define TIMEZONE   ALASKA_TIMEZNE
-   - Hawai-Aleutian time zone (GMT - 10 + DST from March to November) - use #define TIMEZONE   HAWAII_ALEUTIAN_TIMEZONE
-   - Hawai-Aleutian time zone without DST (GMT - 10) - use #define TIMEZONE   HAWAII_ALEUTIAN_NO_DST_TIMEZONE
-   - American Samoa time zone () - use #define TIMEZONE   AMERICAN_SAMOA_TIMEZONE
-   - Baker Island, Howland Island time zone (GMT - 11) - use #define TIMEZONE   BAKER_HOWLAND_ISLANDS_TIMEZONE
+   - Russia time zones (KAL_TIMEZONE, MSK_TIMEZONE, SAM_TIMEZONE, YEK_TIMEZONE, OMS_TIMEZONE, KRA_TIMEZONE, IRK_TIMEZONE, YAK_TIMEZONE, VLA_TIMEZONE, SRE_TIMEZONE, PET_TIMEZONE)
-   - Wake Island time zone (GMT + 12) - use #define TIMEZONE   WAKE_ISLAND_TIMEZONE
+   - Japan time zone (JAPAN_TIMEZONE)
-   - Chamorro time zone (GMT + 10) - use #define TIMEZONE   CHAMORRO_TIMEZONE
+   - China time zone (CHINA_TIMEZONE)
+   - Europe time zones (WET_TIMEZONE, ICELAND_TIMEZONE, CET_TIMEZONE, EET_TIMEZONE, FET_TIMEZONE)
+   - Canada time zones (NEWFOUNDLAND_TIMEZONE, ATLANTIC_TIME_ZONE, ATLANTIC_NO_DST_TIMEZONE, EASTERN_TIMEZONE, EASTERN_NO_DST_TIMEZONE, CENTRAL_TIMEZONE, CENTRAL_NO_DST_TIMEZONE, MOUNTAIN_TIMEZONE, MOUNTAIN_NO_DST_TIMEZONE, PACIFIC_TIMEZONE)
+   - USA time zones (ATLANTIC_NO_DST_TIMEZONE, EASTERN_TIMEZONE, CENTRAL_TIMEZONE, MOUNTAIN_TIMEZONE, PACIFIC_TIMEZONE, ALASKA_TIMEZNE, HAWAII_ALEUTIAN_TIMEZONE, HAWAII_ALEUTIAN_NO_DST_TIMEZONE, AMERICAN_SAMOA_TIMEZONE, BAKER_HOWLAND_ISLANDS_TIMEZONE, WAKE_ISLAND_TIMEZONE, CHAMORRO_TIMEZONE)

 Please do additional testing yourself.
 I cannot be 100 % sure that local time works as it should for every time zone.
-You may have to modify getLocalTime () function yourself to match your country and location.
+If you need support for another time zone, please let me know.
+You can also modify getLocalTime () function yourself to match your country and location.

 ## Setup instructions